Frequently Asked Questions

-No, Vanderbilt‘s merit-based scholarships are awarded to incoming freshmen only.
+No, Vanderbilt‘s merit-based scholarships are awarded to incoming first-year students only.
 However, transfer applicants are eligible for need-based financial aid.

 All Early Decision and Regular Decision candidates who submit completed applications by the appropriate deadline, including a completed scholarship application, will be considered for merit-based scholarships at Vanderbilt.
 There is no advantage or disadvantage to applying Early Decision in regards to scholarship awarding.
 However, all merit-based scholarship consideration occurs in February and March, so students admitted to Vanderbilt Early Decision will not be notified of any merit-based scholarship offers until late March (when Regular Decision candidates are also notified).